 What are Embedded Capital Allowances?

-When you buy long-term assets for your business such as property you cannot claim the expenditure for your Profit and Loss Account.
-However based on the expenditure you may be able to claim Capital Allowances in accordance with The Capital Allowances Act 2001.
+When you buy long-term assets for your business such as property you cannot claim the expenditure through the Profit and Loss Account.
+However, based on the expenditure you may be able to claim Embedded Capital Allowances in accordance with The Capital Allowances Act 2001.